Lofoten: Cycling

 There is a well-marked cycling route that goes from Å in the south and continues past Fiskebøl in the north.
-The route is part public road, part cycle path with the option to bypass all of the tunnels by either cycle path (tunnels through mountains) or boat.
-Traffic is generally light, although in July there may be a lot of campervans.
+The route is part public road, part cycle path, with the option to bypass all tunnels by either the cycle path (tunnels through mountains) or by boat.
+Traffic is generally light, though in July there may be many campervans.
 Some of the more remote sections are on gravel roads.
 There is a dedicated cycling ferry that sails between Ballstad and Nusfjord, allowing cyclists to avoid the long, steep Nappstraum tunnel.
-The route hugs the coastline for most of its length where it is generally flat.
-As it turns inland through the mountain passes there are a couple of 300–400 m climbs.
+The route hugs the coastline for most of its length, where it is generally flat.
+As it turns inland through the mountain passes, there are a couple of 300–400 m climbs.

-The Lofoten Insomnia Cycling Race takes place every year around midsummer, possible in the midnight sun, but certainly in 24-hour daylight, along the whole Lofoten archipelago.
+The Lofoten Insomnia Cycling Race takes place every year around midsummer, possibly in the midnight sun, but certainly in 24-hour daylight, along the whole Lofoten archipelago.

-The Arctic Race of Norway, the world's northernmost professional stage race on road bike which takes place every year in Northern Norway, crossed the Lofoten islands during its first edition in August 2013.
-As of 2015, the race was planned to be back in 2019 from Thursday 15 August to Sunday 18 August.
+The Arctic Race of Norway, the world's northernmost professional road cycling stage race, which takes place every year in Northern Norway, crossed the Lofoten Islands during its first edition in August 2013.
+As of 2015, the race was planned to be back in 2019 from Thursday, 15 August to Sunday, 18 August.
 The first two stages will cross the Lofoten archipelago from west to east.